 WW2 & Communism Historical Free Tour

 Explore Slovakian history, their involvement in the Holocaust, and the Socialist Republic on this free walking tour in Bratislava.
-During this tour, which delves into the events of the 20th century, you'll gain insights into the impact of World...
+This tour covers the events of the 20th century and provides insights into the impact of World War II and the era...

 - 3 hours

 Explore Slovakian history, their involvement in the Holocaust, and the Socialist Republic on this free walking tour in Bratislava.
-During this tour, which delves into the events of the 20th century, you'll gain insights into the impact of World War II and the era of Slovakian communism.
+This tour covers the events of the 20th century and provides insights into the impact of World War II and the era of Slovakian communism.

 Description

-Join us on this two-and-a-half-hour free tour to explore the defining chapters influencing Bratislava's identity.
-Hear narratives related to the Second World War, the National Uprising, the Iron Curtain border, the injustices of communism, and the rich history of Bratislava.
+Join us on this two-and-a-half-hour tour to explore the defining chapters influencing Bratislava's identity.
+Listen to narratives related to the Second World War, the National Uprising, the Iron Curtain border, the injustices of communism, and the rich history of Bratislava.

-Meet us at the Franciscan Square, also known as the heart of the Slovak capital.
-We'll walk to the Square of the Slovak National Uprising, or SNP, situated on the edge of the Old Town, a pivotal area in history.
+Meet us at the Franciscan Square, the heart of the Slovak capital.
+We will walk to the Square of the Slovak National Uprising (SNP), located on the edge of the Old Town, which was pivotal in the struggle for independence.

-As we proceed to the front of the last synagogue in Bratislava, we'll discuss the Holocaust trials and the persecutions that occurred during that period.
+As we proceed to the front of the last synagogue in Bratislava, we will discuss the Holocaust trials and the persecutions during that period.

-Then, we will visit the "inverted pyramid," the colloquial name for the radio building, showcasing unique architecture from the era of Czechoslovak socialism.
+Next, we will visit the "inverted pyramid", the colloquial name for the radio building, featuring unique architecture from the era of Czechoslovak socialism.

-We'll walk through Liberty Square to pause at the Grassalkovich Palace, the President's official residence.
-Our tour will also include views of the UFO Tower, a notable structure shaped like a UFO supporting the world's seventh-longest suspension bridge.
+We will walk through Liberty Square to pause at the Grassalkovich Palace, the President's official residence, and admire the UFO Tower, a structure shaped like a UFO that supports the world's seventh-longest suspension bridge.

 Prices